South Africa, Nigeria, Ghana, Liberia and Ivory Coast hit by major internet outages

 Liberia at one point dropped to 17% while Benin was at 14% and Ghana 25%, Netblocks said.

-In South Africa, Vodacom said that "customers are currently experiencing intermittent connectivity issues due to multiple undersea cable failures".
+In South Africa, Vodacom on Thursday said that customers were "experiencing intermittent connectivity issues due to multiple undersea cable failures".

-A fault has also been reported on the MainOne cable system which serves Nigeria's commercial hub, Lagos.
+A fault was also reported on the MainOne cable system which serves Nigeria's commercial hub, Lagos.

-The Liberian government said internet disruption had been reported from Thursday morning.
+The Liberian government confirmed on Thursday that internet disruption had been reported from that morning.

-Citizens are unable to access the basic internet as well as social media across the vast majority of the country.
-International bank transfers are also reported to be affected while there are limited international voice calls.
+Citizens were unable to access the basic internet as well as social media across the vast majority of the country.
+International bank transfers were also reported to be affected while there were limited international voice calls.

-"It seems like 50% of my life is gone today," Benjamin Garkpah told the BBC from the Liberian capital, Monrovia.
+"It seems like 50% of my life is gone today," Benjamin Garkpah told the BBC from the Liberian capital, Monrovia, on Thursday.

-Fatumata Barry said her business had stalled because she can't receive payments through mobile money.
+Fatumata Barry said her business had stalled because she couldn't receive payments through mobile money.

 The Liberia Telecommunications Authority said it was caused by an incident involving the Africa Coast to Europe (ACE) submarine communications cable in Ivory Coast.